matthewnaruzny/matthewnaruzny/README.md

     </a>
 </div>
 <div align='center'>
-    Best way to Contact Me:
+    Best way to contact me is by email at:
     <a href="mailto:matthew@mnaruzny.com">
         matthew@mnaruzny.com
     </a>